What Is a Hiatal Hernia?

 certain foods that may increase your risk of heartburn.
 Consider avoiding:

 the head of your bed by at least 6 inches

 Reducing Your Risk of Hiatal Hernias

-You may not avoid a hiatal hernia entirely.
-However, you may avoid making a hernia worse by:
+avoid a hiatal hernia entirely, but you can avoid making a hernia worse by: